This is our growing collection of training resources for your career in commercial trucking.

 - Purchase Transporting Dangerous Goods by Truck Book

 - Transport Canada TDG Regulations

 The daily vehicle trip inspection is intended to ensure early identification of vehicle problems and defects and to prevent the operation of vehicles with conditions that are likely to cause or contribute to a collision or vehicle breakdown.
 This applies to all motor carriers and drivers operating commercial vehicles as defined in the NSC

 Weights and Dimensions

 Don’t overload the road!
-Saskatchewan carriers are responsible to know allowable weights, special restriction, maximum gross weights, bridge clearances and more.
+Saskatchewan carriers are responsible to know allowable weights, special restrictions, maximum gross weights, bridge clearances, and more.